paulmillr/code-style-guides/README.md

 * Follow the official [Programming Rules and Conventions](http://www.erlang.se/doc/programming_rules.shtml).
 * Use types and function specifications and discrepancy analysis.
 * Avoid if-s, throw-s and catch-es whenever possible.
-* Always consider time and memory complexity:
+* Always consider time and memory complexity.

     ```erlang
     %% DO NOT